Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 * rotate image with defined angle
 * labeling
 * blob analysis
-* ImageManager: holds references to Images - display has a reference to ImageManager
+* ImageManager: holds references to Images - display has a reference to ImageManager -> own Application with shared memory
 * 16 bit images -> ImageViewer has a range-slider, where the displayed bits can be selected
 * datamatrix code
   * create